 Many first ladies have strong ties to education, and several have been educators themselves.
 Abigail Fillmore taught for six years and created a library in the White House.
 Grace Coolidge taught at the Clarke School for the Deaf in Massachusetts, where she met her future husband, Calvin.
 Laura Bush was a librarian and still supports literacy causes through her foundation.

 You’ll find lots of fascinating facts in the book First Ladies and the companion book, Presidents, from the DK Eyewitness series.
 One lucky teacher will win these books.
 To enter our random drawing, post a comment to this blog no later than 11:59 pm EST on February 28, 2017, and let us know which of this month’s fun freebies get your vote.
 May the best freebie win!
+(Update: congratulations to Kathleen, who is the winner of our prize.)

 First Lady Ellen Wilson was an accomplished painter.
 She’d be amazed at what you can find at Artopia, where the characters learn about different art forms.
 Check out this free resource at thirteen.org/artopia.